Indiana Nonprofit Surveys

 This survey was invitation-only and was sent by email or mail.
 We are grateful to our participants.
 We know your time is valuable, and your participation in our survey will help us present data to help state and local leaders determine how best to support and strengthen the Indiana nonprofit sector.

-Read our newest publication in Series One, Overview Reports: Indiana Nonprofits: Membership Associations - Overview and Challenges
+Read our newest publication in Series Two, Activities Reports: Indiana Nonprofits: Managing Financial Resources

 Indiana Nonprofits: Membership Associations — Overview and Challenges (Fall 2023)